Ann Arbor in 3 Days: College Town, World-Class Culture & Serious Food

 Evening

-Farewell dinner and departure prep
+Farewell dinner before departure

 Where to Stay Tonight